tryretool/legal/customer-terms-of-service.md

 Fees are stated exclusive of any taxes, levies, duties, or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction (collectively, "Taxes").
 Customer will be responsible for paying all Taxes associated with its purchases, except for those taxes based on our net income.
 Should any payment for the Services and/or Expert Services be subject to withholding tax by any government, Customer will reimburse us for such withholding tax.

 ### Late Payments
-If Retool does not receive Customerâ€™s payment of any fees due under this Contract by the applicable due date and twenty-one (21) days or more has passed since the due date, Retool may, without limiting its other rights and remedies under this Contract and its sole discretion, (i) terminate access to or suspend the Services and/or Expert Services, as applicable, upon written notice to Customer (which may be provided via email to Customerâ€™s designated billing contact) until such amounts are paid in full; or (ii) upon written notice to Customer, downgrade Customerâ€™s current Services subscription plan to a free Services subscription plan.
+If Retool does not receive Customer's payment of any fees due under this Contract by the applicable due date and twenty-one (21) days or more has passed since the due date, Retool may, without limiting its other rights and remedies under this Contract and its sole discretion, (i) terminate access to or suspend the Services and/or Expert Services, as applicable, upon written notice to Customer (which may be provided via email to Customer's designated billing contact) until such amounts are paid in full; or (ii) upon written notice to Customer, downgrade Customer's current Services subscription plan to a free Services subscription plan.

 ### Credits